 Infant Toilet Training or Elimination Communication

-And infant toilet training, promoted in Mayim Bialik’s book Beyond the Sling, is just plain nuts – unless, like Bialik, you monitor your child 24/7, feed your child a high-fiber vegan diet, and home-school your child.
+Infant potty training, promoted in Mayim Bialik’s book Beyond the Sling, is just plain nuts – unless, like Bialik, you monitor your child 24/7, feed your child a high-fiber vegan diet, and home-school your child.
 Babies need to experience uninhibited voiding, or elimination, without the expectation of using the toilet at such an early age.

 It’s not that young kids can’t be potty trained.
 Sure they can.
 But knowing how to poop on the potty is not the same as responding to your body’s urges in a judicious manner.